njfio/rust-treesitter-agent-code-utility/README.md

 # Rust Tree-sitter Agent Code Utility

-A comprehensive Rust library for parsing and analyzing source code using tree-sitter.
-Provides advanced abstractions for parsing, navigating, and querying syntax trees across multiple programming languages with sophisticated analysis capabilities for security, performance, code quality, and AI-assisted development.
+A Rust library for parsing and analyzing source code using tree-sitter.
+Provides abstractions for parsing, navigating, and querying syntax trees across multiple programming languages with analysis capabilities for security, performance, and code quality.

-Built for developers, security researchers, and AI systems that need deep code analysis tools and insights into code structure, quality, and security posture.
+Built for developers and AI systems that need code analysis tools and insights into code structure and quality.

 ## Table of Contents